 On March 30, 1936, the voice of the postmaster general Colonel Hudson burst into the ether, announcing for the first time “This is Jerusalem Calling”, followed by a Hebrew translation and a speech by the High Commissioner Sir Arthur Grenfell Wauchope, who officially inaugurated the Palestine Broadcasting Service.
 Music was part of public broadcasted content from its very inception, even more so in the years of the British Mandate, since the admitted policy was not to involve any political content whatsoever.
 The first musical sounds that were heard on that occasion were those of the piano of Erich (Aryeh) Sachs, who played an introduction to a song sung by Chaim Vittorio Weinberg.

 The orchestra in its early years.
-Photo taken at the Palestine Broadcasting Service studio in Jerusalem, July 1947, after a performance of Schumann's Piano Concerto with a young Meachem Pressler.
-The orchestra's founder, Karel Salmon standing second right from microphone.
+Photo taken at the Palestine Broadcasting Service studio in Jerusalem, July 1947, after a performance of Schumann's Piano Concerto with young Menachem Pressler.
+The orchestra's founder, Karel Salomon, standing second right from microphone.

 1964: Igor Stravinsky works with the JSO.

 Please visit our "Sound of Jerusalem" page to read personal stories of the former and present members of the JSO.